checkymander/RandomScripts/README.md

 <h2>iMessageBackdoor.py</h2>
 <p>A script that writes an applescript handler file into the preferences of the iMessage Application.
 Allows you to backdoor iMessage with custom AppleScript handlers.</p>

+<h2>GithubSearch.py</h2>
+<p>A script that uses the github.com search from the Web Application to search for sensitive info.
+Unfinished due to not being as useful as originally planned.
+Contains good example code for catching CSRF Tokens, Sending cookies, and Parsing HTML using BeautifulSoup</p>